SmoreSoftware/Captain_Hook/README.md

 }

 ```
-You can get the values of "id" and "token" from looking at your webhook URL.
+You can get the values of "id" and "token" from looking at your webhook URL.<br/>
 ```
 https://discordapp.com/api/webhooks/id/token
 ```
 -Open a terminal window.
-Run the following command:
+Run the following command:<br/>
 ```
 npm install
 ```
-When that finishes running, you are installed and ready to go.
+When that finishes running, you are installed and ready to go.<br/>

 <b>Usage</b><br/><br/>
--Run the following command:
+-Run the following command:<br/>
 ```
 npm start
 ```
 -Open a browser window.
-Go to the following webpage:
+Go to the following webpage:<br/>
 ```
 localhost:8000
 ```